interviewr/interviewr-server/README.md

 $ docker pull postgres
 $ make postgres-run
 ```
-After that create database with name `organization`.
+After that create database with name `interviewr`.

 Also you can run `Adminer` - Database management tool
 ```sh